 The museum becomes a “space for imaginative actions” (Albert Oehlen).

-Adam Adach, Horst Antes, Thomas Arnolds, Ed Atkins, Monika Baer, Sarah Ball, Rolf Bier, Bernhard Johannes & Anna Blume, John Bock, Reto Boller, Shannon Bool, Peter Brüning, Michael Buthe, Thomas Demand, Jadé Fadojutimi, Max Frintrop, Bruno Goller, Tamara Grcic, Lotta Hannerz, Charline von Heyl, Stephan Huber, Olav Christopher Jenssen, Maximilian Kirmse, Jürgen Klauke, Imi Knoebel, Christof Kohlhöfer, Nanne Meyer, Albert Oehlen, Susanne Paesler, Sigmar Polke, Gerhard Richter, Rolf Rose, Jörg Sasse, Thomas Scheibitz, Kristina Schuldt, Andreas Schulze, Norbert Schwontkowski, Wiebke Siem, Andreas, Slominski, Rosemarie Trockel, Markus Weggenmann, Birgit Werres
+Adam Adach, Horst Antes, Thomas Arnolds, Ed Atkins, Monika Baer, Sarah Ball, Rolf Bier, Bernhard Johannes & Anna Blume, John Bock, Reto Boller, Peter Brüning, Michael Buthe, Thomas Demand, Jadé Fadojutimi, Max Frintrop, Bruno Goller, Tamara Grcic, Lotta Hannerz, Charline von Heyl, Stephan Huber, Olav Christopher Jenssen, Maximilian Kirmse, Jürgen Klauke, Imi Knoebel, Christof Kohlhöfer, Michel Majerus, Nanne Meyer, Albert Oehlen, Sigmar Polke, Gerhard Richter, Rolf Rose, Jörg Sasse, Thomas Scheibitz, Kristina Schuldt, Andreas Schulze, Norbert Schwontkowski, Wiebke Siem, Andreas, Slominski, Markus Weggenmann, Birgit Werres